cs107e/cs107e.github.io/README.md

 networking, memory organization and management, debugging, and controlling peripherals such as graphics, sound, and keyboards,

+This class is organized by weeks.
+Each week consists of two lectures on Fri and Mon, a lab on Tue evening, and a programming assignment which is due the following Mon at 12 midnight.
+Lecture and lab attendance is mandatory.
+There will be a short final project, but no exams.

+Readings will be assigned from a variety of sources, including *The C Programming Languge*, Kernighan and Ritchie.

 **Prerequisite:** 106B or X, and consent of instructor.

 **Lectures:** Mon & Fri 12:50-2:05 pm, Rm 107, Littlefield Center